Frozen Coconut Crunch Chocolate Cake Recipe.

 Posted on 4th of August, 2010 by Lévana

 I developed this wonderful dessert to accommodate Kosher diners after a meat meal as well as dairy-intolerant diners.
 You will love the pairing of coconut and chocolate.
-Although this cake is delicious as is, for a dairy treat feel free to substitute dairy ice cream (premium please!) for the sorbet, keeping the color scheme monochromatic: Vanilla, coffee, chocolate.
+Although this cake is delicious as is, for a dairy treat feel free to substitute dairy ice cream (premium please!) for the sorbet, keeping the color scheme monochromatic: Vanilla, coffee, chocolate, even peanut butter.
 I tried with a red layer (strawberry) and found it disrupted the earthy theme.

 The cake is easily assembled and will serve a good twenty guests.